mohu/mohu_locallinux/README.md

 ### Create the mohu user and grant sudo

-When prompted for a password use fj
+When prompted for a password use fj, for full name use Mohu.
+Ignore the rest.
 ```bash
 sudo adduser mohu
 sudo usermod -G sudo mohu